-The Teagle Foundation has a tradition of convening grantees as well as others from the higher education community.
-These discussions help the Foundation refine its policies and inform future initiatives.
-Below are reports from recent gatherings.
+The Teagle Foundation convenes grantees and others from the higher education community--sometimes virtually through webinars and sometimes in-person through convenings.
+These discussions provide information, help the Foundation refine its initiatives, and inform future initiatives.
+The reports from recent gatherings can be found below.

 Attendance is by invitation only.